 - 5 What to do in Brighton with Kids

-A Day in Brighton: How To Get to Brighton
+Start You Brighton Day Trip: How To Get to Brighton

 When you are travelling from London (as most international visitors do), you can either drive, take the train or even take the bus to Brighton.
 Although driving or taking the train are the quickest, taking the bus from London to Brighton can be quite cheap.